ReAction, AppWindows and AppMessages

 In case you have never used a hook before and are not sure what we are talking about: hooking is a practice of intercepting function calls, messages or events with custom code; this code is called a hook function.
 Whenever specific conditions are met, the currently running section of the program code gives control to the hook function and the custom code is executed.
 To bridge the intercepted code section and the hook function, you need a data structure called a hook.
 Once in place, the hook is responsible for calling the hook function and providing it with data from the intercepted code.

 The AmigaOS API employs hooks quite extensively: many system components allow hooking in order to extend their functionality in a transparent and standardized fashion.
-ReAction’s WM_HANDLEINPUT method works this way, too - instead of checking for every possible type of event, it handles a limited set and lets you install a hook if you need more.
+ReAction’s WM_HANDLEINPUT method works this way, too, when processing Intuition's IDCMP input events - instead of checking for every possible type of event, the Window Class handles a limited set and lets you install an IDCMP hook if you need more.

 In order to use a hook, you have to: